What is a SWOT analysis?

 The Word template can be edited.
 You can also open this SWOT template with Google docs.
 If you want to write in the SWOT table with Word then click in the column and type.
 There is a text box in each column.
 If you don’t find it easily then simply add a new one.
 Go to Insert -> Text Box.

 This SWOT matric template is available in many different designs.
 It is very useful when you are going to present your SWOT analysis chart or SWOT diagram in a presentation or when you are just looking for a pretty chart.

 The Excel template is only available for two of the designs.
 Some people feel most comfortable working with spreadsheets.
 If you are one of them then the Excel spreadsheet might work for you.
 You can also open it in Google Sheets.
 If you are not looking to specifically use a spreadsheet then the other versions will probably be better.

 This SWOT chart template can be edited with PDF reader.
 You can fill in the text inside the swot analysis table but you cannot make changes to the table.
 To make changes to the table, you would need to use any of the other formats.

 Strategic Analysis Templates

+Most companies use SWOT analysis to create a business plan.
 If you need to do a SWOT analysis of a company and you don’t know where to start then these two templates will help you.
-The template explains what are strengths and weaknesses, what does opportunity mean and gives SWOT threats examples.
+The template explains what strengths and weaknesses are, what opportunity means and gives SWOT threats examples.
 Each section has a list of questions and examples to give you ideas to include in your analysis.
 The editable SWOT analysis template is in Word format so you can edit it freely.